Casemate: Armoured vehicles

-In regards to armored fighting vehicles, casemate design refers to vehicles that have their main gun mounted directly within the hull and lack the rotating turret commonly associated with tanks.
+In armored fighting vehicles, casemate design refers to vehicles that mount their main gun directly within the hull and lack the rotating turret commonly associated with tanks.
 Such a design generally makes the vehicle mechanically simpler in design, less costly in construction, lighter in weight and lower in profile.
-The saved weight can be used to mount a heavier, more powerful gun or alternatively increase the vehicle's armor protection in comparison to regular, turreted tanks.
-However, in combat the crew has to rotate the entire vehicle if an enemy target presents itself outside of the vehicle's limited gun traverse arc.
+The saved weight can be used to mount a heavier, more powerful gun or to increase the vehicle's armor protection compared to regular, turreted tanks.
+However, in combat, the crew must rotate the entire vehicle if an enemy target appears outside its limited gun traverse arc.
 This can prove very disadvantageous in combat situations.

-During World War II, casemate-type armored fighting vehicles were heavily used by both the combined German Wehrmacht forces, and the Soviet Red Army.
+During World War II, casemate-type armored fighting vehicles were heavily used by both the combined German Wehrmacht forces and the Soviet Red Army.
 They were mainly employed as tank destroyers and assault guns.
 Tank destroyers, intended to operate mostly from defensive ambush operations, did not need a rotating turret as much as offensively used tanks, while assault guns were mainly used against fortified infantry positions and could afford a longer reaction time if a target presented itself outside the vehicle's gun traverse arc.
-Thus, the weight and complexity of a turret was thought to be unnecessary, and could be saved in favor of more capable guns and armor.
+Thus, the weight and complexity of a turret were considered unnecessary and could be saved for more capable guns and armor.
 In many cases, casemate vehicles would be used as both tank destroyers or assault guns, depending on the tactical situation.
 The Wehrmacht employed several casemate tank destroyers, initially with the still-Panzerjäger designation Elefant with an added, fully enclosed five-sided (including its armored roof) casemate atop the hull, with later casemate-style tank destroyers bearing the Jagdpanzer (literally 'hunting tank') designation, with much more integration of the casemate's armour with the tank hull itself.
 Examples are the Jagdpanzer IV, the Jagdtiger and the Jagdpanther.
 Assault guns were designated as 'Sturmgeschütz', like the Sturmgeschütz III and Sturmgeschütz IV.
-In the Red Army, casemate tank destroyers and self-propelled guns bore an "SU-" or "ISU-" prefix, with the "SU-" prefix an abbreviation for Samokhodnaya Ustanovka, or "self-propelled gun".
+In the Red Army, casemate tank destroyers and self-propelled guns bore an "SU-" or "ISU-" prefix, with "SU-" an abbreviation for Samokhodnaya Ustanovka, meaning "self-propelled gun".
 Examples are the SU-100 or the ISU-152.
-Both Germany and the Soviet Union mainly built casemate AFVs by using the chassis of already existing turreted tanks, instead of designing them from scratch.
+Both Germany and the Soviet Union mainly built casemate AFVs by using the chassis of existing turreted tanks rather than designing them from scratch.